wcj365/python-stats-dataviz/assignments/project_01.md

 - You will also explore relations between different issues
     - For example, wealth may impact health, women's education levels may impact their employment.
     - Use scatter plots (2D scatter plot or bubble chart
-## Create a GitHub separate repository for this project
+## Step 6.
+Create a GitHub separate repository for this project
 - Name the project "world_development_explorer"
 - Create a folder call "charts" and upload the charts there
 - Create a Markdown file called "wdx_analysis.md" for your report